-Welcome parents and guardians to CSUN’s clubs and organizations page.
+Welcome parents and guardians to CSUN’s student organizations page.
 We hope you and your student(s) find the campus involvement opportunities inspiring and useful.
-Below is information about how students will benefit from being involved in a student club or organization.
+Below is information about how students will benefit from being involved in a student organization.
 Furthermore, we have information about common conduct concerns that can be viewed on our Permits and Policies page.

-We have more than 300 student clubs and organizations that represent a broad range of areas, including academic, community service, religious, cultural, political, arts, athletic and social.
+We have almost 300 student organizations that represent a broad range of areas, including academic, community service, religious, cultural, political, arts, athletic and social.
 We encourage you to support your student getting involved and finding a meaningful connection on campus.
 Students tell us that some of the benefits they gained from their involvement are: